About JELT

 Journal of English Language Teaching (JELT)

 JELT follows a Diamond Open Access publishing model.
-The journal does not charge submission, processing, or publication fees (APCs).
-All published content is freely accessible online, ensuring equitable dissemination of research.
+The journal does not charge any submission, processing, or publication fees (APCs).
+All content is freely accessible online immediately upon publication, ensuring equitable dissemination of research.
+Articles are published under a Creative Commons licence (CC BY-NC-ND 4.0), allowing non-commercial sharing with proper attribution and no modifications.
 Print copies are distributed to ELTAI members as part of the Association’s academic outreach.

 The journal operates under a clearly defined editorial governance structure and maintains full editorial independence.
 All submissions undergo a double-blind peer review process to ensure academic integrity, methodological rigour, and relevance to the journal’s scope.
 Manuscripts are accepted on a rolling basis and must be submitted through the journal’s online submission system.